Abdu Conté

-Abdu Cadri Conté (born 24 March 1998) is a Portuguese professional footballer who plays as a central defender or a left-back for Ligue 1 club Troyes.
+Abdu Cadri Conté (born 24 March 1998) is a professional footballer who plays as a central defender or a left-back for Primeira Liga club Casa Pia.

-He represented Sporting CP B, Moreirense and Troyes in his career, making his Primeira Liga debut with the second of those clubs.
+He represented Sporting CP B, Moreirense, Troyes and Young Boys in his career, making his Primeira Liga debut with the second of those clubs.

 Born in Guinea-Bissau, Conté represented Portugal at youth level.

 Club career

 Sporting CP

 Born in Bissau, Conté joined the youth academy of Sporting CP at the age of 13, from Sport Futebol Damaiense.
 He made his senior debut with the former's reserves on 7 January 2017 while still a junior, playing the second half of the 1–2 home loss against Braga B in the LigaPro.

 Conté finished the 2017–18 season with 24 matches – 17 starts – as his team suffered relegation as third from the bottom.
-He also appeared for the under-23 side before his departure.
+He also appeared for the under-23s before his departure.

 Moreirense

 On 22 July 2019, Conté signed with Primeira Liga club Moreirense on a four-year contract.
 He made his debut in the competition on 23 August, playing the entire 0–0 away draw against Vitória de Setúbal.

 Conté totalled 67 appearances during his spell at the Parque de Jogos Comendador Joaquim de Almeida Freitas, providing seven assists.